panda7789/docs.cs-cz/docs/framework/windows-workflow-foundation/expressions.md

 };
 ```

- <span data-ttu-id="a9776-114">Stejný pracovní postup lze vyjádřit kompaktnější pomocí C# výrazů lambda, jak je znázorněno v následujícím příkladu:</span><span class="sxs-lookup"><span data-stu-id="a9776-114">The same workflow can be expressed more compactly by using C# lambda expressions, as shown in the following example:</span></span>
+ <span data-ttu-id="81508-114">Stejný pracovní postup lze vyjádřit kompaktněji pomocí výrazů c# lambda, jak je znázorněno v následujícím příkladu:</span><span class="sxs-lookup"><span data-stu-id="81508-114">The same workflow can be expressed more compactly by using C# lambda expressions, as shown in the following example:</span></span>

 ```csharp
 Variable<int> a = new Variable<int>("a", 1);